cristidragomir97/LLMy/scripts/README.md

-# LeRemix Setup Scripts
+# LLMy Setup Scripts

-Utility scripts for configuring and calibrating your LeRemix robot.
+Utility scripts for configuring and calibrating your LLMy robot.

 ## Scripts Overview